jforget/raku-Date-Calendar-Persian/util/README.md

 Run the script, redirecting stdout to a text file.

 Edit  this file.
-On each line, update the `nnnn-Wnn-n` value:
+On each  line, update  the `nnnn-Wnn-n`  value.
+From right to left:

 * Check that the day-of-week is the proper one.